TasbasMN/Thesis/vault/Feature Columns/proximity to other MREs.md

-# proximity to other MREs
+# Proximity to Other MREs

 >**Cooperation between multiple RISC's requires target sites to be close and is most effective when the distance is between 13 and 35 nt.**